tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <center><img src="../Images/011-water-example.jpg" style="width:5.7in" /></center>
 In this example, the concept of **Power** remains the same, as it is an abstract and derived concept that represents the rate, over time, at which energy (via electrons, water, etc.) is transferred. **Current** is the amount of water (i.e. number of molecules), that is flowing through the pipe. **Voltage** would be analogous to water pressure, which determines how far the water shoots out of the pipe. **Resistance** is represented by the size of the pipe the water is flowing through.

-Ohm's law is actually Newton's 2nd Law of Motion, t*he force of an object is equal to its mass times acceleration*, as it applies to electricity*.*<sup>[9](#ref_009)</sup><a name="rev_009">&nbsp;</a>

-Ohm's Law states Newton's 2<sup>nd</sup> Law as it applies to electricity, but where the *object* is *electricity*, the *force* is *current*, the *mass* is *resistance*, and the *acceleration* is *voltage*.
+Ohm's law is actually Newton's 2nd Law of Motion, t*he force of an object is equal to its mass times acceleration*, as it applies to electricity<sup>[9](#ref_009)</sup><a name="rev_009">&nbsp;</a>, defining the *object* as *electricity*, the *force* as *current*, the *mass* as *resistance*, and the *acceleration* as *voltage*.

 ##### A word on electricity…

 We are using Ohm’s law, the laws of electricity, as an example for another reason as well.
 We are all familiar lightening.
 Watching the bolts of light shoot instantly across the sky and into (or from) the earth is awe-inspiring and exciting.
 We also know that lightning is dangerous.
 Contrary to the statement “lightning never strikes the same place twice”, lighting often strikes the same place many times, and for good reason.
 Ben Franklin suspected why, which gave birth to the lightning rod, saving millions of building from burning to the ground.

 We know that energy always travels the path of least resistance, so we can say that the path between some point in the sky and the tip of the lightning rod is the path of least resistance, and we can say that this path was predetermined before the electrons traveled it.
-When electrons build up in the sky and then jump to earth as they balance the change, they are not heading out on a journey looking for a place to land.
+When electrons build up in the sky and then jump to earth as they seek balance, they are not heading out on a journey looking for a place to land.
 They already ‘know’ where they are going to land because the destination of their journey must be known before they can begin to move.
-This path could be described as a low-resistance path to the ground or fields of resistance and potential, and probably a few other attributes, but the point to remember is that the path is defined and known before it is traveled.
+This path could be described as a low-resistance path to the ground or fields of resistance and potential, and probably a few other attributes, but the point to remember is that the path exists before it is traveled.

 Using the water metaphor, we can say that water will always seek the lowest point.
 There are many paths between the top of a mountain and the valley, but the water will only travel down the lowest paths.
-The lightning rod is like the lowest point in the valley, and the mountain top is like the storm cloud.
+The lightning rod is equivalent to the lowest point in the valley, and the mountain to is equivalent to the storm cloud.

 This is a very significant point that we will return to later on.